 Many ferns we grow indoors are native to the humid forests of Central and South America, Asia and the Pacific Islands.

 Most grow on the forest floor, where only shade-tolerant plants can survive.
 However, some ferns grow on tree limbs where they get some dappled sunlight.

 Bird's Nest Ferns are less fussy than some and adapt well to moderate light and humidity.

 You'll find Maidenhair Fern thriving in filtered light and misty air along the wet coastal mountain ranges of Brazil.

 The humidity is around 90% there.
 (This is why your fern's fronds get brown tips when the air is too dry!)
-When the humidity drops below 50 percent, raising the humidity around these plants will make them happy.
+When it drops below 50%, raising the humidity around these plants will make them happy.